• Courses

 • video_title

 By the way, the Vimeo listener tracks the following video thresholds: 25%, 50%, 75%, 90%.
-At the end, there is a “complete” event too.
+In the end, there is a “complete” event too.

 #3.3.
 Create Data Layer Variables and a Custom Event Trigger

-If you wish to transfer some information from the data layer to other tools (e.g. Google Analytics) with Google Tag Manager, you need to “teach” GTM to fetch it (with the help of Data Layer Variables).
+If you wish to transfer some information from the data layer to other tools (e.g., Google Analytics) with Google Tag Manager, you need to “teach” GTM to fetch it (with the help of Data Layer Variables).

 Here’s a screenshot of the video_action variable.